mattermost/mattermost-test-management/data/test-cases/plugins/todo/API/Add_issue.md

 **Step 1**

+1. Click on the Add isue button.
-1. Fill all the mandatory fields of the API body.
+2. Fill all the mandatory fields.
-2. Provide the correct authtoken of the user(in postman).
+3. Click on the save button.

 **Expected**